sequenceDiagram

 1.1 Building Lessons

-In a broad sense, this is what happens when you run sandpaper::serve() or sandpaper::build_lesson().
+{sandpaper} manages the heavy lifting of this process when calling sandpaper::serve() or sandpaper::build_lesson().
 The interaction between the three Workbench packages, the lesson content, and the author can be summarised like this where the author makes an edit:

 This content is a general picture of what happens between the packages.
 For a more in-depth discussion and more detailed diagrams, please visit the Flow Diagrams page.